riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 ...
 {% endhighlight %}

 What we've done is add some additional logic to our `waitOn` function.

 First we calculate the current page.
-We grab the current page from the URL if it's present, otherwise we default to the first page.
+This is done by grabbing the current page from the URL if it's present (i.e. the URL for page 2 would be `http://localhost:3000/2`), otherwise we default to the first page.

 The skip count is determined by taking the zero-based index (i.e. if we're on the first page, the zero based index for that page is 0) and multiplying it by the number of records to display per page.
+So for the first page (0 * 3) we skip no records, for the second page (1 * 3) we skip 3 records and so on.

-We can now switch the page manually by entering a page number into the URL.
+With the change to the router in place, we can now switch the page manually by entering a page number into the URL.
 Without a page number or when the page number is "1" the first page is displayed, entering "2" displays the second page, and anything larger than 2 is going to display an empty table as we only have 6 records in our database.

 <img src="../images/posts/paging-and-sorting-part-1/manual-page.gif" class="img-responsive" />